ibm-cloud-docs/image-templates/import-image.md

 # Preparing and importing images
 {: #preparing-and-importing-images}

-The Image Templates screen in the {{site.data.keyword.cloud}} console allows you to import an image from an [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage-cloud-object-storage) service instance.
-You can import images that are in Virtual Hard Disk (VHD), Virtual Machine Disk (VMDK) or custom ISO 9660 format.
+The Image Templates screen in the {{site.data.keyword.cloud}} console allows you to import an image from an [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) service instance.
+You can import images to classic infrastructure that are in Virtual Hard Disk (VHD), Virtual Machine Disk (VMDK) or custom ISO 9660 format.
 After an image is uploaded to a bucket in an {{site.data.keyword.cos_full_notm}} service instance, you can import it to the image templates repository in the {{site.data.keyword.cloud_notm}} console.
 VMDK images are converted to VHD after the import.
 {:shortdesc}

 You must have an upgraded account to import images from {{site.data.keyword.cos_full_notm}}.
 For more information, see [Switching to IBMid and linking accounts](/docs/account?topic=account-account-getting-started).
 {: tip}

+Instructions on this page are specific to importing images to the image templates repository for classic infrastructure.
+The instructions on this page do not apply to {{site.data.keyword.vpc_short}} infrastructure.
+{: note}

 You must have an [IBM Cloud Object Storage instance](/docs/cloud-object-storage?topic=cloud-object-storage-provision#provision-account) ordered through the {{site.data.keyword.cloud_notm}} console (cloud.ibm.com) to use this import feature.
 IBM Cloud Object Storage from control.softlayer.com is not supported.
 {: important}